 I spent all of my summers when I was a kid, on a cattle ranch in Texas,The people below were the folks that worked and lived on the land.
 Not just the family ranch but some of the neighboring ranches as well.

 There is a very defined Texas panhandle, cowboy, sense of humor that comes with the territory of constantly dealing with the wildness and unpredictability of nature, you have to come to grips with the fact that you are not in control.
 You can exert some control but ultimately you are not in control.
-The reason I mention any of this with regards to my mindfulness activity is that I think I picked up a lot of that sense of humor when dealing with the wildness and unpredictability of my mind.
+The reason I mention any of this with regards to my mindfulness activity is that I think I picked up a lot of that sense of humor when dealing with the wildness and unpredictability of my mind, this is good and bad.

-Well, this morning I didn’t pull a cactus out of my butt, though the horse, my mind, and my relationship to it had my inner Texan cussing and afterward laughing, saying to myself “What do cactuses have to do with you folding clothes and watching your breath horse brains!”( the language might have been a little more colorful!)
-“Thinking” with laughter was the reply.
+Well, this morning I didn’t pull a cactus out of my butt, though the horse, my mind, and my relationship to it had my inner Texan cussing and laughing at my inability to “control” my mind.